 - Cover the bowl with plastic wrap, then chill in the fridge for a minimum of 24 hours up to 72 hours.

 - After allowing the dough to ferment, remove the bowl from the fridge.
-Generously grease the entirety of the baking pan with at least 2 tablespoons of extra-virgin olive oil.
+Generously grease the entirety of your baking pan with at least 2 tablespoons of extra-virgin olive oil.

 - Punch down the dough with your hands.
 Then, using a bench scraper or your hands, tilt the bowl and scrape the dough onto the oiled pan in one piece.
 Coat the dough with the oil from the pan on all sides.
 Ensure the smoother side of the dough remains face-up.